Translation from the book

 The first years were very difficult, there were no buildings or farm tools; I think that everyone got just two horses with a harness from military carts.
 The nearest stores were in Niechniewicze.
 Everyone had to be self-sufficient - I remember exactly how my father would make his own fishing rods from a horse’s tail to go fishing, and hooks and needles from bicycle spokes.

 Even later, when they had already somehow got things sorted, great damage was done by the local population, the Belarusians.
 They would burn standing crops and buildings, poison water in the well, and graze the meadows located on the banks of the River Niemen, 11 km away from our settlement.
 The settlers had organised a guard, and shot a few of the arsonists; nobody even knew which village they came from.
-They hired the Wilczek family to guard the meadows and after which no cow from the village chewed a single blade of grass.
+They hired the Wilczek family to guard the meadows and after this no cow from the village chewed a single blade of grass.
 However, after the Soviet invasion, the Belarusians took revenge on the Wilczek family.
 They murdered the entire family.

 Three settlers gave up the plot, leasing it out, and they themselves headed back to their homeland.
 The Eastern Borderland was not their country.